Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 Messages are processed in two steps.

 - First call `queueClient.receiveMessages()`.
-This makes the messages invisible to other code reading messagse from this queue for a default period of 30 seconds.
+This makes the messages invisible to other code reading messages from this queue for a default period of 30 seconds.
 - When processing of a message is done, call `queueClient.deleteMessage()` with the message's `popReceipt`.

 If your code fails to process a message due to hardware or software failure, this two-step process ensures that another instance of your code can get the same message and try again.